Thiccen-Cult/atcall/README.md

 PASS (no arguments, does nothing)
 CALL (functions name to execute)
 INCL (file name without extension to include)
+ADD (cell number) (cell number) (will set the first given cell number to the value of both, this is not an arg but an explanation)
 ```

 `RDINT` will return `10` on invalid input as you can only input 0-9 so it made sense to make it return a value that could not be entered. <br>